Senior Lecturer Peter Spence MA, FHEA

 Film and Theatre

-BA Film and TV Production, BA Film Studies, MA Filmmaking
+BA (Hons) Film and TV Production

 Research

-Culture and Creativity Research Institute
+- Culture and Creativity Research Institute

 For over 20 years I have also worked with the re-use and re-purposing of archive footage to create new meaning and understandings in film-making.
-Using this creative research methodology a current project Waterlands combines archive and contemporary interviews with people from the fenland community in East Anglia about their lived experience of climate change to tell the story of the region at this most critical moment in its history.
+Using this creative research methodology, a current project Waterlands combines archive film and contemporary interviews with people from the fenland community in East Anglia about the lived experience of climate change, to tell the story of the region at this most critical moment in its history.
 The research has been supported by the British Film Institute and the University of East Anglia where I was a Visiting Fellow based at the East Anglian Film Archive in summer 2024.
+The research has been presented at The Social Impact of Climate Fiction conference, University of Southern Denmark (2025) and In The Palace International Short Film Conference, Pernik, Bulgaria (2025).

-In 2018 I produced a historical documentary The Archive which was submitted to REF 2021 along with accompanying published paper.
+In 2018 I produced a historical documentary film The Archive which was submitted to REF 2021 along with accompanying published paper.
 I also presented the film at several international conferences and film festivals, and it is currently available on the True Story platform.

 Publications